denoland/manual/tools/formatter.md

 ```

 > ⚠️ If you want to redirect output of `deno fmt`, keep in mind that formatted
-> code is output to the standard error.
+> code is output to standard error.

 ### Ignoring Code